liamcottle/appmarks-ios/README.md

 - [x] Tap to view the app on the AppStore.
 - [x] Swipe to remove bookmarked apps.
 - [x] Share apps directly from the AppStore into Appmarks.

-Planned features:

-- [ ] Create groups to organise bookmarked apps with a custom title.
+- [x] Create groups to organise bookmarked apps with a custom title.

 # How it works